itsjustdel/ProceduralAnimationParade/README.md

 <a href="https://unity.com/"><img src="https://img.shields.io/badge/Powered%20by-Unity-lightgrey.svg"/></a>

 # Procedural Character and Animation
-Completely algorithmic approach to character creation and animation.
+Algorithmic approach to character creation and animation.
 Creations will traverse the assault course placing their feet appropriately.
 The demo will continue infinitely, making new beings until stopped.

 ## Demo
 https://dellywelly.itch.io/dellywellys-procedural-parade